-Microcomputed Tomography: Researchers in the Department of Orthopedics have access to a new, state-of-the-art high resolution CT scanner (Scanco μCT50, installed March of 2018), equipped with a 12-stage robotic carousel.
+Microcomputed Tomography: Researchers in the Department of Orthopedics have access to a new, state-of-the-art high-resolution CT scanner (Scanco μCT50, installed March of 2018), equipped with a 12-stage robotic carousel.
 Image data and computational results are stored via NFS archival on institutional servers, guaranteeing no loss of data and rapid retrieval.
-Images are acquired and analyzed on an HP Integrity server (rx2800 i4) with 13.84 (8 x 1.73) GHz CPU, 64 GB RAM and 20 TB of local RAID storage.
+Images are acquired and analyzed on an HP Integrity server (rx2800 i4) with a 13.84 (8 x 1.73) GHz CPU, 64 GB RAM, and 20 TB of local RAID storage.
 Researchers have installed customized routines for high-throughput batch scanning and automated selection of regions of interest.

 The Biomechanics Lab is a state-of-the-art lab that encompasses biomechanical testing, device fabrication and evaluation, surgical simulation, and computer modeling.
 The lab performs research in all areas of orthopedic biomechanics.

 Investigators also have access to new equipment for processing and embedding tissue samples, with the ability to section tissue that is frozen, paraffin-embedded, or plastic-embedded.
 Key resources include:

 There are also resources and support for imaging of tissues or cell preparations using digital bright field or fluorescence and quantitative and histomorphometric image analysis.
 Current major equipment includes:

 With the recent purchase of a Seahorse XFe96 Analyzer (Agilent), our research team is now able to measure the oxygen consumption rate and extracellular acidification rate of live cells, allowing the study of key cellular functions such as mitochondrial respiration and glycolysis.